Converting from Commercial to Recreational Use

 Next add a TireMinder (TST) TPMS (tire pressure monitor system) to the truck, with 6-10 sensors (depending on if you stay tandem).
 We mount the color display overhead in the storage area.
 Extra sensors can be supplied for the trailer.

 We often get the question on if you have to use a Jackalope for light conversion.
-The answer is no – while we prefer the quality and robustness of the Jackalope, there are alternative solutions.
+The answer is no. While we prefer the quality and robustness of the Jackalope, there are alternative solutions.
 If you use one of the “cheaper” light converters available at automotive stores remember you are getting what you pay for.
 We have not had good luck with these converters.
 Over the years we have had many, MANY of them fail.
-If you are looking for an alternative the only one to consider is the converter sold by Roadmaster.
+If you are looking for an alternative our advice is the converter sold by Roadmaster.
 It seems to be better built than the cheaper imported ones.

 Remove the commercial hitch and add an ET hitch rated for (typically) 5K-8K pin weight.
 On a tandem truck, this requires some frame extension – about 2’.
 The ET sold by RVH Lifestyles has the new upward dampeners in it, the new longer release arm, and the specialized ET head in place of a Binkley head.
 The ET head is serviceable and heavy-duty – the Binkley head is not serviceable.
 The ET is upgradeable to a 9,500 pin weight version if required in the future.
 Note that in most cases we prefer the ET hitch to a Comfort Ride.
 We are Comfort Ride dealers as well as dealers for ET, so can supply either, and discuss with you the benefits of both hitches.
 In most cases, an ET is priced about the same as a Comfort Ride, since it comes with a mounting plate and angle for mounting, while that needs to be added to the Comfort Ride.
 We also like the TrailerSaver hitch, if that is what is available to you.
 But our first choice is an ET.